 In the final stage, 39 291 variables are optimized at the same time.
 The final optimized layout complies with both, copolar and cross-polarization requirements at the three frequencies.
-Fig. 4 shows the evolution of the copolar and crosspolar components for Y polarization at 13.20 GHz for the three stages.
-This polarization and frequency represent the worst case in the optimization process.
+Fig. 3 shows the evolution of the copolar and crosspolar components for Y polarization at 13.20 GHz for the three stages.
+This polarization and frequency represent the worst case.
 In addition, Table I gathers the results for the three stages of optimization.
-For the final layout, the minimum value of XPDmin in the 10% bandwidth is 33 dB in zone 1 for polarization Y at 13.20 GHz.
-Compared to the worst case of the initial design in stage 1, the XPDmin has improved 8.6 dB.
+For the final layout, the minimum value of XPD{min} in the 10% bandwidth is 33 dB in zone 1 for polarization Y at 13.20 GHz.
+Compared to the worst case of the initial design in stage 1, the XPD{min} has improved 8.6 dB.

 Finally, Tables II and III show the variation in minimum copolar gain, minimum XPD and XPI for each zone at the three frequencies between the initial and final designs.
 The improvement in both, copolar and cross-polarization performance is noticeable.
-For instance, the minimum copolar gain improved almost 6 dB for zone 1 at the lower frequency, while there are improvements better than 10 dB in the XPI at the extremes frequencies.
-The negative values correspond to those zones of the initial design that complied with the copolar specifications and whose gain decreased to compensate for the improvement at other frequencies.
-In spite of this fact, the copolar pattern complies with specifications in the whole band for both linear polarizations, as it can be verified in Table I.
+The negative values correspond to zones of the

+Table I